contribution-jhipster-uga/generator-jhipster-chatbot-rasa/README.md

 - [Installing JHipster](https://jhipster.github.io/installation.html)

-Your JHipster project must be a React application as this only works with React for now.

-You will also need a bot using the Rasa Stack and expose it with SocketIO : [See instructions in the Rasa Core Documentation](https://rasa.com/docs/core/connectors/#socketio-connector) or on the [webchat](https://github.com/mrbot-ai/rasa-webchat) README.
+You will also need a bot using the Rasa Stack and expose it with SocketIO : [See instructions in the Rasa Core Documentation](https://rasa.com/docs/core/connectors/#socketio-connector), on the [react webchat](https://github.com/mrbot-ai/rasa-webchat) README or on the [angular webchat](https://www.npmjs.com/package/angular-chat-widget-rasa).

 # Installation